ColeJal/project-3/README.md

 3)  Nearly 50% of the fatalities caused by natural disasters in 2012 were due to hydrological events like flooding or mass movements

+# Project Status
+While project week is over, our website is far from finished.
+After some helpful feedback from staff and instructors, we have targeted updates to improve the website.
+The first improvement involves the data analysis.
+While raw numbers are great, displaying and visualizing raw numbers may not give an accurate depiction.
+Taking the raw numbers of deaths for instance.
+With a large population, it make senses China suffers many deaths.
+But more interesting is the proportion of deaths of the overall population in a country.